Anderson030/aeba_bd_sql/README.md

 ----------------------------------------------------------------------------------------------------------------------------
 Project Structure

-The project is organized into the following main folders and files: server/ – Contains the backend code of the application. db.js – Configures the connection to the Supabase database. index.js – Main server file that starts the Express application and loads routes. routes/ – Contains different route files for each module of the API. clients.js – CRUD operations for customers. invoices.js – CRUD operations for invoices. payments.js – CRUD operations for payments. reports.js – Endpoints for reporting, such as total payments, pending invoices, and transactions by platform. import.js – Handles importing CSV files into the database. web/ – Contains the frontend part of the project. index.html – Main HTML page for testing and interacting with the API. css/ – Stylesheets fo the frontend. js/ – JavaScript files for frontend functionality.
+Project Structure
+The project is organized into the following main folders and files:

+server/ – Contains the application's backend code.

+db.js – Configures the connection to the Supabase database.

+index.js – Main server file that launches the Express application and loads routes.

+routes/ – Contains different route files for each API module.

+clients.js – CRUD operations for clients.

+invoices.js – CRUD operations for invoices.

+payments.js – CRUD operations for payments.

+reports.js – Endpoints for reports, such as total payments, outstanding invoices, and transactions by platform.

+import.js – Manages the import of CSV files into the database.

+web/ – Contains the frontend portion of the project.

+index.html – Main HTML page for testing and interacting with the API.

+css/ – Stylesheets for the frontend portion.

+js/ – JavaScript files for frontend functionality.

-.env – Environment variables (not shared in the repository) used to configure the Supabase connection and server port. package.json – Lists project dependencies and scripts.
+.env – Environment variables (not shared in the repository) used to configure the Supabase connection and server port.

+package.json – Lists the project's dependencies and scripts.
 ---------------------------------------------------------------------------------------------------------------------------------
 Features: